 Once you reach Sault Ste.
 Marie, you have to make a stop at the Soo Locks Park.
 The park is filled with a wide variety of trees that produce a stunning array of colors.

-Heading west your GPS is going to want you to take M-28, but ignore it and take 6 Mile/Lake Shore Drive/Curley Lewis Memorial Highway.
-Again, you’ll be going a little slower but it gives you a chance to soak in the colors.
+Heading west, your GPS is going to want you to take M-28, but ignore it and take 6 Mile/Lake Shore Drive/Curley Lewis Memorial Highway.
+Again, you’ll be going a little slower, but it gives you a chance to soak in the colors.
 You can also stop at Mission Hill Overlook and Point Iroquois Lighthouse overlooking Lake Superior.